Peter Cullen

 Peter Claver Cullen (born July 28, 1941) is a Canadian voice actor.
-He is notable for voicing Optimus Prime in the original 1980s Transformers animated series, returning to role in Transformers media in 2007, starting with the first live-action film.
-He has also voiced many other characters across a wide variety of popular media, including Eeyore in the Winnie the Pooh franchise, Monterey Jack in Chip 'n Dale Rescue Rangers, the first voice of KARR in Knight Rider and the vocalizations of the title character in Predator.
+He voiced Optimus Prime in the original 1980s Transformers animated series, later returning to the role in Transformers media in 2007, starting with the first live-action film.
+He has also voiced many other characters across a wide variety of popular media, including Eeyore in the Winnie the Pooh franchise, Monterey Jack in Chip 'n Dale: Rescue Rangers, the first voice of KARR in Knight Rider and the vocalizations of the title character in Predator.

+He was presented with a Lifetime Achievement Award by the National Academy of Television Arts and Sciences in 2023 as part of the 2nd Children's and Family Emmy Awards.

 Early life

-Cullen was born on July 28, 1941, in Montreal, Quebec, to Henry and Muriel (née McCann) Cullen.
+Cullen was born on July 28, 1941, in Montreal, Quebec, to American parents Henry and Muriel (née McCann) Cullen.
 He is of Irish descent.
 He has three siblings: Michaela, Sonny, and Larry.
 He is a member of the first graduating class of the National Theatre School of Canada, which he graduated in 1963.
-His brother, Larry Cullen, was a retired Captain in the United States Marine Corps, and helped inspire the voice of Optimus Prime.
+His brother, Larry Cullen, was a retired captain in the United States Marine Corps, and helped inspire the voice of Optimus Prime.

 Career

-1960s–1970s
+1960–1970

 In 1968, he and Joan Stuart appeared as "Giles" and "Penelope" in L'Anglaise, a recurring segment about a French-Canadian man with an English-Canadian wife, on the CBC Radio comedy series, Funny You Should Say That.

 Cullen played a French-Canadian astronaut character named Commander Bi Bi Latuque alongside Ted Zeigler for the 1969 children's show, The Buddies on CFCF-TV in Montreal.
 He honed his voice skills by working as a radio announcer, notably in his home town of Montreal on (then) MOR station CKGM doing the overnight and weekend swing shifts.
-From 1967 to 1969, he was the announcer for Smothers Brothers Comedy Hour.
+From 1967 to 1969, he was the announcer for The Smothers Brothers Comedy Hour.

-From 1971 to 1974, he, Zeigler and Billy Van were series regulars on The Sonny & Cher Comedy Hour.
-In 1974, Cullen was the announcer and a series regular (with Ted Zeigler and Billy Van) on The Hudson Brothers Razzle Dazzle Show.
+From 1971 to 1974, he, Zeigler, and Billy Van were series regulars on The Sonny & Cher Comedy Hour.
+In 1974, Cullen was the announcer and a series regular alongside Zeigler and Van on The Hudson Brothers Razzle Dazzle Show.
 He lent his voice to a character in the album "The Story of Halloween Horror" in 1977.